gmac/backbone.containerview/README.md

-# Backbone.ViewKit
+# Backbone.ContainerView

 ![build status](https://api.travis-ci.org/gmac/backbone.viewkit.png)

-(Work in Progress)
+ContainerView is a compact `Backbone.View` extention that provides basic memory management, high-performance rendering, and convenient layout controls without adding opinionated workflow or significant overhead.

-A compact view manager for high-performance layout.
-ViewKit provides basic functional view programming for memory management and optimized DOM manipulation.
-ViewKit doesn't care how you manage templates or render your views, it's only concerned with the following:
+ContainerView doesn't care how you manage your templates or render your views, it's only concerned with the following:

 - Subviews are always registered with their parent view for automated cleanup.
 - Calling "remove()" on a parent view cascades down to all its subviews.